Keepsake

 Flexible Login

 Save your password and log in instantly.
 No more hunting through your inbox for a magic link every time you want to write.
+Remento helped popularise the magic-link approach, but for frequent writers it becomes a friction point.

 BiographyDad's Biography